RodneyShag/Recording/readme.md

 #### Equipment

-- __Dynamic vs Condenser Microphone__
-  - __Dynamic microphones__
-    - __don't need batteries__ - just connect them to a sound system with a cable.
-    - __use a diaphragm and magnets to make sound__ - when sound enters the microphone, a diaphragm inside moves back and forth due to the sound waves.
-Magnets are used to create a low voltage electrical signal which is sent to the mixer.
-    - __are built rugged__ - they can be dropped and still work.
-  - __Condenser microphones__
-    - __need a power source to make sound__ - either a battery, or power from a mixer (labeled "phantom power")
-    - __use a diaphragm and 2 electrical plates to make sound__ - Built into condenser microphones are 2 electrically charged plates (which need battery or mixer power).
-The microphone’s diaphragm movements result in fluctuations in the electrical charge between the plates.
-This creates an electrical signal which is sent to the mixer.
-    - __are able to pick up finer nuances in sound__ as compared to dynamic microphones.
-- __XLR Cables are great at reducing noise__ since they have 3 pins (two for audio, one for neutral/ground).
-They can be much longer than guitar cables (which are 1/4-inch cables) while limiting noise.
 - __Speakers__
   - __Front of House Speakers__ are the main speakers connected to the mixer's main outputs.
   - __Monitor Speakers__ are pointed to performers on stage so they can hear themselves better.
 They are implemented as auxiliary buses on the mixer so that volumes of each instrument can be adjusted, without affecting the Front-of-House speakers.